 In this Nov.
-9, 2012 photo, seagulls fly near the Oma nuclear power plant surrounded by cranes in Oma in Aomori, northern Japan.
+9, 2012 photo, a shy souvenir shop worker covers up her face as she walks by a seafood display in Oma, Aomori Prefecture, northern Japan.
 In nearby Oma, construction is set to resume on an advanced reactor that is not a fast-breeder but can use more plutonium than conventional reactors.
 Its construction, begun in 2008 for planned operation in 2014, has been suspended since the March 2011 Fukushima nuclear meltdowns, and could face further delays as Japan's new nuclear watchdog prepares new safety guidelines.
+The sign reads: Sightseeing Souvenirs specially from Oma.
+The northernmost shop in Japan's main island of Honshu.
 (AP Photo/Koji Sasahara)

 Message Sent Successfully

 Be Sure to Check Out Our Top Headlines

 - 101218Oklahoma tornadoes: The 'Big Dog,' the little boy and the hug that triumphs over tragedy

 - 15357OKC Thunder: Kevin Durant tours Moore, meets with residents

 - 13402Oklahoma tornadoes: ‘All I could do was sit there and hold her'